mdawsondev/anatomy-of-code/docs/Global Objects/Array/prototype.forEach.md

 > You can't stop or break a `forEach()` loop other than by throwing an exception.
 If you need such behavior, a more typical loop is preferred.
 If looking to return a Boolean value, `every()` or `some()` should be used instead.
 The new methods `find()` or `findIndex()` may be used for early termination upon true predicates.

+## Notes

+* The parameter `array` is bound to the original array, i.e. if the original array is mutated mid-loop, `array` is also mutated and does not retain the original values.
+* Unless passed through a function declaration, `this` from `thisArg` will represent the external Object encasing the method.
+Arrow functions do not accept `thisArg`.